 Altenheim Line Planning Study

-The study’s focus is a two-mile section of CSX-owned railroad right-of-way between Kostner and California avenues, along with public and privately owned industrial, residential, and commercial properties on surrounding blocks.
+The study’s focus is a two-mile section of CSX-owned railroad right-of-way between Kostner and California avenues, along with public and privately owned industrial, residential and commercial properties on surrounding blocks.

 Located a block to the north and running parallel to Roosevelt Road, the rail corridor is approximately 100 feet wide and has active tracks.
-The study will consider a linear greenway with trails and other public amenities for unused portions of the corridor where tracks have been removed.
+The study considers a linear greenway with trails and other public amenities for unused portions of the corridor where tracks have been removed.
 The greenway would connect with the city’s boulevard system and provide off-street pedestrian and bike connections toward other neighborhood destinations.
 The tracks would continue to be used for current and future railroad needs.

-The Altenheim line previously served the former Sears Roebuck headquarters complex and other North Lawndale industrial facilities, but today it is primarily used for rail car storage and as a connector to other rail lines, yards and junctions.
+The Altenheim line previously served the former Sears Roebuck headquarters complex and other North Lawndale industrial facilities, but today, it is primarily used for rail car storage and as a connector to other rail lines, yards and junctions.

-Trail design, amenities, funding, construction schedule, maintenance needs, ownership, and other details are yet to be determined.
+Trail design, amenities, funding, construction schedule, maintenance needs, ownership and other details are yet to be determined.

 The planning team and local aldermen hosted a series community meetings to guide the framework process and gather feedback on potential recommendations for conceptual designs, access points, and implementation.
 The meetings began in August 2021, and materials are available below.